pixieprix/pixieprix.github.io/index.md

 ## Miscellaneous

 I also enjoy collaborating with people on various fronts.
-I have been an orientation group leader, vice-captain of the NUS waterpolo team, and also co-organised a virtual team-building event for my division during my time at ASTAR.
+I have been an orientation group leader, vice-captain of the NUS waterpolo team, and co-organised a virtual team-building event for my division during my time at ASTAR.
 More recently, I volunteered as a Speaker's buddy/ Partner Side Events Team  @ Slush 2022/2023 in Helsinki.

 <!--
 ## Miscellaneous